Guidance for Determining Required Bandwidth

 CAI provides a diagnostic tool that can be directly accessed from the student practice and training tests logon page.

-1. On the practice test logon page—accessed by selecting the [Student Interface Practice and Training Tests] button on either the CAASPP Online Practice and Training Tests web page or ELPAC Online Practice and Training Tests web page—select the [Run Diagnostics] link, which resides under the “Guest” toggles on the sign-in page (figure 1), to open the Network Diagnostics web page.
+1. On the practice test logon page—accessed by selecting the [Student Interface Practice and Training Tests] button on the Practice and Training Tests web page —select the [Run Diagnostics] link, which resides under the “Guest” toggles on the sign-in page (figure 1), to open Network Diagnostics.

 Top section of the Practice and Training Tests website with the Run Diagnostics link indicated